wlchin/SampleExplorer/README.md

 ## Modifying searches using different inputs

 All BioRAG searches should contain at least a text query.
-Users can choose one of two search strategies:
+Users can choose one of several search strategies:

 - Strategy 1: Text as input only